carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

    if (LeftRes.first->second < RightRes.first->second) return -1;
    return 1;

-Now when *cmpValues* returns 0, we can proceed comparison procedure.
+Now when *cmpValues* returns 0, we can proceed the comparison procedure.
 Otherwise, if we get (-1 or 1), we need to pass this result to the top level, and finish comparison procedure.

 cmpConstants
 ------------
 Performs constants comparison as follows:

 1. Compare constant types using ``cmpType`` method.
-If result is -1 or 1, goto step 2, otherwise proceed to step 3.
+If the result is -1 or 1, goto step 2, otherwise proceed to step 3.

 2. If types are different, we still can check whether constants could be losslessly bitcasted to each other.
 The further explanation is modification of